Categories

 Economy & Earnings

 The US economy has been resilient despite the higher interest rate environment.
-Analysts are forecasting low double digit EPS growth in 2024; growth of that magnitude will depend on the economy avoiding recession.
+S&P 500 earnings are on track for high single-digit or low double-digit y/y growth in 2024, provided that the economy continues to expand.

 Valuation